dtiwari1/GetBasisSwipeable/README.md

 Purpose
 --------------
-I am creating this project for my job interview task for GetBasis company.
 The purpose of the task was to create a similar app to Google Primer app.

 ## Features
 * Smooth user interface.